cometbft/cometbft/docs/references/config/config.toml.md

 as this allows them to discover and connect to public peers in the network.

 ### p2p.seed_mode

 In seed mode, the node crawls the network and looks for peers.
-Any incoming connections will provide the gathered addresses and then it disconnects without providing any other information.

 ```toml
 seed_mode = false
 ```